publicarchi/hnu6052/docs/01-balisage.md

 ## OHCO, Ordered Hierarchy of Content Objects

-L’idée d’un balisage descriptif qui repose sur le fait de marquer le contenu d’un texte par des éléments suggère une représentation du texte qui correspond à ce qu’on a appelé un modèle d’éléments contenus hiérarchiquement imbriqués (OHCO, Ordered Hierarchical Content Objects, en anglais).
+L’idée d’un balisage descriptif qui repose sur le fait de marquer le contenu d’un texte par des éléments suggère une modélisation du texte particulière qui correspond une hiérarchie ordonnée d’objets de contenus (OHCO, Ordered Hierarchical Content Objects, en anglais).

 Dans une telle représentation du texte, les éléments contenus (paragraphes, citations, phrases, notes, etc.) sont présentés à l’intérieur d’une structure hiérarchique.
 La structure du texte est hiérarchique parce qu’ils résident les uns à l’intérieur des autres.
 Les objets reçoivent donc des relations linéaires.

 >The essential parts of any document form what we call ‘content objects’, and are of many types, such as paragraphs, quotations, emphatic phrases, and attributions.
 Each type of content object usually has its own appearance when a document is printed or displayed, but that appearance is superficial and transient rather than essential — it is the content elements themselves, along with their content, which form the essence of a document.
 When mnemonic names for these objects are specified, a document is said to include ‘descriptive markup.’
+>
 >Most content objects are contained in larger content objects, such as subsections, sections, and chapters. […] Generally, smaller content objects do not cross the boundaries of larger ones; thus a paragraph will not begin in one chapter and end in the next.
 For this reason, the structure of a document is a hierarchical one, like a tree or taxonomy.
+>
 >Smaller content objects that occur within a larger one, such as the sections within a chapter, or the paragraphs, block quotes, and other objects within a section, occur in a certain order.
 This ordering is essential information, and must be part of any model of text structure.
->Combining these essential elements, we can describe a text as an “ordered hierarchy of content objects,” or “OHCO” (DeRose et al. 1990, 3-4).
+>Combining these essential elements, we can describe a text as an “ordered hierarchy of content objects,” or “OHCO”.
+>
+>(DeRose et al. 1990, 3-4).

+D’autres représentations du texte sont également possibles : sémantique, etc.

 ---